kangourouuu/backend_template_personal/README.md

-Sure!
-Here’s your entire README.md content translated into clear, professional English, with Markdown formatting preserved and improved for clarity and structure:

 🎉 Code Generator

 An automated Go code generator with simple REST APIs — quickly bootstrap projects and generate CRUD code, saved directly to your C:/ drive.